This post may contain affiliate links. As an Amazon associate, I may earn a commission from any qualifying purchases (at no extra cost to you).

 15. Go on a moonlit hike

-With all that full moon action in one spectacularly spooky month, don’t miss the chance to go on a full moon night hike!
+Full moons are always spectacular, but especially so during spooky season!
+This year’s full moon occurs on October 20th, so don’t miss the chance to go on a full moon night hike!
 It’s sure to be an experience that you and the kids always remember.
+And even if it can’t be on that particular night, a hike under the moon during any phase is still good!

 16. Have a campfire